Purely by Accident – Chapter 17

 When lines such as ‘the lake’s clear waters ruffled by / a sudden rising breeze’ and verses from sundry other boudoir laments began jostling for space in my mind, I gave myself a decisive slap on the thigh.
 It was time I found something to do.

-This was how I ended up sitting in the main hall of my new home.
+This was how I ended up sitting in state in the main hall of my new home.
 The servants were lined up in front of me with their hands held respectfully at their sides.
 The marble floor was polished to such a high shine that I could see their reflections in it.
 On the table beside me was a cup of scented tea; steam curled gracefully from it.
-Lifting the lid from the cup, I used it to prod at the tea leaves that had floated to the surface.
-I nudged them first to one side, then the other.
+Lifting the lid from the cup, I used it to prod at the tea leaves that had floated to the surface, nudging them first to one side, then the other.

 ‘Come, everyone.
 Tell me what you used to do when you were in service at the princess’ manor.
 Even though this isn’t her main residence, it should still be run in a smooth and orderly fashion, and everyone should be assigned a specific place within the household.’
 I sipped my tea and carried on amiably, ‘Back in my hometown, I used to hold a leadership position of some importance, so there’s no need to worry.
 My specialty lies in appointing the right person to the right job; meritocracy is my watchword.
 So’ — I took another sip of tea — ‘let’s go from left to right, one by one.
 Now, what were you before you came here?’